 “I think a lot of young artists are discouraged.
 They have people in their families and in their lives who tell them, ‘No you can’t do this.’
 They’re not allowed to take an intuitive path to self-discovery.
 It’s more important to live life according to your values than someone else’s values.
 It’s worth spending time investigating what is actually important to you and pursuing those things rather than pursuing things that other people tell you are important, which would ultimately be very unsatisfying.”

-There’s going to be sexy jobs, and there’s going to be cash jobs.
+2) When pursuing fashion illustration jobs, there’s going to be sexy jobs, and there’s going to be cash jobs.

 “A lot of the work I’ve done is technical work for fashion designers or home sewing pattern companies that need to demonstrate instructions or show manufacturers how to put something together.
 That was the backbone of the early part of my career.
-I knew how to sew and how to draw and that made it possible for me to to exist in this technical niche.
+I knew how to sew and how to draw and that made it possible for me to exist in this technical niche.

 "I was doing all of this really unglamorous work, and I would take that money and go to Fashion Week in different cities.
 It allowed me to keep working and pay the bills while pursuing other more glamorous, less well-paying things.